-Modern efficient organisations must embrace technology in order to meet customer need in a digital world, self-service delivers efficiencies and increases speed of service delivery through automation, it must be possible for any service that can be delivered online to be available 24/7
+Modern efficient organisations must embrace technology in order to meet customer need in a digital world, self-service is efficient and increases speed of service delivery through automation, it must be possible for any service that can be delivered online to be available 24/7 with any technology that can reduce cost, create capacity and improve performance in any aspect of the business, pursued.

 Digital channels must be the forefront of service delivery with a 'click, call, and come in' hierarchy, always seeking to migrate customers to 'click'.
 Through organisational re-engineering, web development and infrastructure integration progress has been made with online service and the migration of customers online as the preferred method of contact.
 Fylde currently has approximately 100 services available online and downloadable forms accessible through the web, along with a vast range of information however, this progress has been insufficient and the council is underdeveloped in terms of the digital and online service offer.
-Initiatives have been poorly coordinated and implemented, managed ad hoc on a service by service basis with poor corporate integration.
+Initiatives have been poorly co-ordinated and implemented, managed ad hoc on a service by service basis with poor corporate integration.